Welcome to My Memoir Page

 and see my mother as a person, a child, an old soul,

-who stood once in a Russian meadow and looked at Love
+who stood once in a meadow in Ukraine and looked at Love

 and saw His power through young and innocent eyes.